vasilsaroka/NanographenesBuilder/README.md

 # NanographenesBuilder
-Wolfram Mathematica GUI for building benzenoid hydrocarbons with on-the-fly graph theory analysis and export to .XYZ file
+Wolfram Mathematica graphical user interface (GUI) or mini-app for building benzenoid hydrocarbons with on-the-fly graph theory analysis and export to .XYZ file

+## Requirements
+The code was developed and tested under
+ - OS: Microsoft Windows 11 Home
+ - Mathematica 14.2.1 for Microsoft Windows (64-bit) (March 17, 2025).

-## Installation guide
+## Installation
 This repository contains only a notebook with core functions in `.../Core` folder.

-The GUI distributed in releases does not require installation as such.
+The GUI distributed in releases does not require installation.
 It can be run as a regular Mathematica Notebook (.nb), which contains a dynamical content and requires enabling upon the start:
 <p align="center">
 <img align="center" src="https://github.com/vasilsaroka/NanographenesBuilder/blob/main/Demo/Enable_Dynamics_button.png" alt="Enable_Dynamics_button" width="1000"/>
 </p>